Skip to main content

 Attachments

-Attachments are files (like manuals or test certificates) you add to support your fire protection projects.
+Attachments are files (like drawings or material certificates) you add to support your projects.
 They help prove compliance and keep all documents in one place.

 Attributes

-Attributes are custom data fields added to a fire protection specification to capture vital project details such as fire rating (e.g. FD30), material type (e.g. intumescent sealant), and installation location.
-These help standardise documentation for certification audits and site compliance reports.
+Attributes are custom data fields added to a specification to capture vital project details such as material grade (e.g. Fire Rating) or installation method (e.g. mechanical fastening).
+These help standardise documentation for quality audits and project compliance reports.

 B